-Japan has a comprehensive network of long-distance buses.
-They're nowhere near as fast as the shinkansen, but a lot cheaper.
+Japan has a comprehensive network of long-distance buses, connecting the islands of Honshū, Shikoku and Kyūshū.
+They're nowhere near as fast as the shinkansen, but they're significantly cheaper.
 Buses also travel routes that trains don't.

 Typical long-distance one-way fares and travel times out of Tokyo include the following.
-Early booking often offers discounts; prices usually rise on weekends.
+Early booking often means discounts; prices usually rise on weekends.

 |Destination||Fare (¥)||Duration (hr)|